mdedetrich/sbt-angular-seed/README.md

 All of the tasks and keys are located in the `AngularSeed` config

-As an example, this is what a typical config may look like (`JsonDSL` is used to product the JSON, check [JSON4S] for more info)
+As an example, this is what a trivial config may look like (`JsonDSL` is used to product the JSON, check [JSON4S] for more info)

 ```scala
 val sbtAngularSeedSettings = Seq(